Table of Contents

 At Edlitera, we offer coding courses for both individuals and corporate teams.
 In every course for individuals, our Ivy League-educated instructors will cover the material and ample practice in live webinars.
-If you find that level of hand-holding a bit unnecessary, you can easily avail yourself of plenty of free online resources such as YouTube, or you can even check for classes offered by your local public library.
-No matter what your preference or budget is, we are sure you can find the right courses to meet your needs through some research.
+If you find that level of hand-holding a bit unnecessary, you can easily find plenty of free online resources such as YouTube, or you can even check for classes offered by your local public library.
+No matter what your preference or budget is, I'm sure you can find the right courses to meet your needs with some research.

 Like with any hobby, having a like-minded and supportive community is key to keeping your interests alive.
 This is the reason why there are knitting clubs, book clubs, running clubs, and moms’ clubs found in every community league or neighborhood.
-In the online space, this translates into forums and other community sites, such as subreddits on reddit.com.
+In the online space, this translates into forums and other community sites, such as Reddit.